Calorie Calculator

 Tips & Best Practices

-- ✓The "3,500 calories = 1 pound" rule is a useful estimate, but real-world fat loss slows after 4–6 weeks as your body adapts — recalculate your TDEE every 10–15 lbs lost.
+- ✓The 3,500 calories equals 1 pound rule is a useful estimate, but real-world fat loss slows after 4 to 6 weeks as your body adapts metabolically.
+Recalculate your TDEE every 10 to 15 lbs lost during an extended calorie deficit, as a smaller body burns fewer calories and the original calorie target may no longer create an adequate deficit.

-- ✓Protein has the highest thermic effect of food (TEF) at 20–30%: your body burns 20–30% of protein calories during digestion itself, making high-protein diets inherently more efficient for fat loss.
+- ✓Protein has the highest thermic effect of food (TEF) at 20 to 30 percent, meaning your body burns 20 to 30 percent of protein calories during digestion itself.
+High-protein diets are inherently more efficient for fat loss because a meaningful portion of protein calories is lost as heat before they can be stored.

-- ✓NEAT (Non-Exercise Activity Thermogenesis) — walking, fidgeting, standing at a desk, taking stairs — accounts for 200–600 extra calories/day between active and sedentary people.
-Increasing NEAT is often easier and more sustainable than adding structured exercise.
+- ✓NEAT (Non-Exercise Activity Thermogenesis) — walking, fidgeting, standing at a desk, taking stairs — accounts for 200 to 600 extra calories per day between highly active and sedentary people of similar size.
+Increasing NEAT through conscious daily movement is often more sustainable than adding structured exercise sessions.

-- ✓A 250–300 calorie/day deficit preserves more muscle mass and is far easier to sustain than a 500+ deficit — slow, steady loss consistently outperforms aggressive crash dieting for long-term results.
+- ✓A 250 to 300 calorie per day deficit preserves more muscle mass and is far easier to sustain than a 500 plus calorie deficit.
+Slow, steady loss at half a pound per week consistently outperforms aggressive crash dieting for long-term body composition results and metabolic health.

-- ✓Most people underestimate food intake by 20–40% when eyeballing portions.
-Using a food scale and a calorie tracker app dramatically improves accuracy.
+- ✓Most people underestimate food intake by 20 to 40 percent when eyeballing portion sizes.
+Using a food scale and a calorie tracker app such as MyFitnessPal, Cronometer, or Lose It dramatically improves accuracy and makes the gap between perceived and actual intake immediately visible.

-- ✓Calorie needs decrease with age: BMR drops approximately 2% per decade after 30, meaning a 50-year-old needs roughly 100–150 fewer calories/day than they did at 30 to maintain the same weight.
+- ✓Calorie needs decrease with age: BMR drops approximately 2 percent per decade after 30, primarily due to age-related muscle loss.
+A 50-year-old needs roughly 100 to 150 fewer calories per day than they did at 30 to maintain the same body weight, even without changes in lifestyle.

-- ✓Liquid calories — juice, alcohol, specialty coffees, smoothies — are the most overlooked calorie source.
-A single large blended coffee drink can contain 500+ calories without providing any satiety.
+- ✓Liquid calories — juice, alcohol, specialty coffees, smoothies, and energy drinks — are the most overlooked calorie source.
+A single large blended coffee drink can contain 500 or more calories without providing meaningful satiety, effectively consuming a third of many people's daily calorie budget in one beverage.

 Who Uses This Calculator

 People beginning a weight loss journey use the calorie calculator as their essential first step — knowing your precise TDEE turns every food choice into a conscious, informed decision rather than guesswork.
-Athletes and bodybuilders use it to dial in exact surplus calories during bulking phases and precise deficit targets during cutting phases.
-Registered dietitians and nutritionists use TDEE as the anchor for every personalised meal plan they create.
-Personal trainers provide calorie targets to gym clients to complement their exercise programming.
-Endurance athletes — marathon runners, cyclists, triathletes — use it to calculate fuelling needs for heavy training weeks versus recovery weeks.
-Bariatric surgery patients use pre- and post-operative calculations to understand their dramatically changed energy requirements.
+Athletes and bodybuilders use it to dial in exact surplus calories during bulking phases and precise deficit targets during cutting phases, ensuring body composition changes are intentional and well-managed.
+Registered dietitians and nutritionists use TDEE as the clinical anchor for every personalised meal plan they create for clients, from weight management to sports performance nutrition.
+Personal trainers provide calorie targets to gym clients to complement exercise programming, recognising that nutrition determines the majority of body composition outcomes.
+Endurance athletes — marathon runners, cyclists, and triathletes — use it to calculate fuelling needs for heavy training weeks versus recovery weeks, preventing the under-fuelling that leads to injury and performance decline.
+Bariatric surgery patients use pre- and post-operative calculations to understand their dramatically changed energy requirements and ensure safe nutritional intake during recovery.
 Medical professionals treating patients with eating disorders, cancer cachexia, or post-surgical recovery use calorie calculations to prescribe appropriate nutritional interventions.
-Even people who simply want to stop the cycle of gradual weight gain use the calorie calculator to finally understand exactly how much food their body actually needs every day.
+People who want to stop gradual weight gain use the calorie calculator to finally understand exactly how much food their body actually needs.

 Optimised for: USA · Canada · UK · Australia · Calculations run in your browser · No data stored